Skip to content

 ├──> HTTP request: Load XML View + ViewModel

-├──> Renders UI5 controls as defined by backend
+├──> Renders UI5 controls defined by the backend

 ├──> Sends event requests on interaction